DIRECTGO: A new DIRECT-type MATLAB toolbox for derivative-free global optimization: library

 \section{\directlib{} library}

-A summary of all optimization problems in \directlib{} and their properties is given in~\cref{tab:resultslow}.
+A summary of all optimization problems in \directlib~\cite{DIRECTGOLibv1.0,DIRECTGOLibZenodov1.0} and their properties are given in~\cref{tab:resultslow}.
 The first column denotes the problem type, and the second contains the problem name.
 The third column contains the source of the problem.
-The fourth through eighth columns ($n$, $\mathbf{g}$, $\mathbf{h}$, $a$, $D$) has the dimension ($n$), number of inequality ($\mathbf{g}$), and equality ($\mathbf{h}$) constraints, number of active constraints ($a$), and optimization domain ($D$), respectively.
-Finally, the last column contains the best known optimal solution ($f^*$).
+The fourth column specifies the dimension ($n$) of the used problems.
+When problems are of various dimensionality, all considered dimensions are listed.
+The fifth through eighth columns ($\mathbf{g}$, $\mathbf{h}$, $a$, $D$) specify the number of inequality ($\mathbf{g}$) and equality ($\mathbf{h}$) constraints, the number of active constraints ($a$), and two versions of optimization domains, default ($D$) and perturbed ($\tilde{D}$), respectively.
+The default domains are taken from the literature.
+However, whenever the global minimum point lay for at least one algorithm from \toolbox{} at the initial sampling point, the default feasible region ($D$) was perturbed and used in the experimental analysis.
+Here the sign ``-'' means that $\tilde{D}$ is the same as $D$.
+Finally, the last column contains the best-known optimal solution value ($f^*$).

 {

 }